gregwhitaker/ignition/README.md

 	$ ./ignition.sh --install

 ##Getting Started
+Ignition provides two different modes for configuring your AWS account.

+* Interactive - Console application that guides you through the configuration process.
+* Scripted - Loads a configuration file and configures the account in a headless process.

 ###Interactive Configuration
 Ignition provides an interactive console application to guide you through the configuration process.